The Themes Behind AATC2017

 As we start finalizing our program for this year’s Agile Alliance Technical Conference (AATC2017), we wanted to share some of our thinking with you.
 From now through the start of our conference, we’ll be talking about our speakers and topics, keynotes, and special events.
 First, we wanted to explain the themes we used to organize our speaker search process.
 If you remember back to our vision we wrote about earlier, we are looking to expand the tent of the conference by inviting a wider range of roles to attend and present.
 These roles include Developers and QA, of course, but also include UX Designers, Infrastructure Engineers, Data Scientists, Cloud Specialists, and more.

 The second theme is team technical practices, the practices that support teams in building great software.
-For many years we identified these as “Extreme Programming” practices such as continuous integration, collective code ownership, and pair programming, but these have now evolved to Agile engineering practices that also include Lean UX, behavior driven development (BDD), continuous delivery, and automated deployment to cloud infrastructures.
+For many years we identified these as “Extreme Programming” practices such as continuous integration, collective code ownership, and pair programming, but these have now evolved to Agile engineering practices that also include Lean UX, behavior-driven development (BDD), continuous delivery, and automated deployment to cloud infrastructures.
 The conference will focus on interdisciplinary practices that increase flow, communication quality, or the effectiveness of teams.

 The third theme is about scaling up technical practices at the organizational level, due to the fact that the core of every business is now technology and the software behind that.
 This theme is where there is a burst of new energy as many organizations launch their journey to “being Agile”.
 This drive has required a new set of technical practices such as A/B testing and experimentation, data analytics, DevOps and repeatable deployments, system-wide monitoring, security, and continuous deployment.
 This entire field is ripe for discussion, learning, and advancement and we expect a lot of discussion and excitement around this theme, as there are the most unknowns and challenges here.

-This is an Agile Alliance community blog post.
-Opinions represented are personal and belong solely to the author.
-They may not represent the opinion or policy of Agile Alliance.
+Before you move on, please consider supporting our non-profit mission by making a donation to Agile Alliance todayThis is a community blog post.
+The opinions contained within belong solely to the author or authors, and may not represent the opinion or policy of Agile Alliance.

 Recent Blog Posts